zazull555/developer-challenge-api/README.md

 ### What is required to complete the challenge

-You are required to create a javascript blog application using a modern javascript framework that runs in the browser and interfaces with the provided REST API.
+You are required to create a blog application that interfaces with the provided REST API.
 The application should have a home page that shows all blog posts, sorted by publish date.
 Users should be able to view individual posts in a separate page.
 Within that page they should be able to read comments and add a new comment.

 #### Business Requirements: